google/stijl/README.md

 Stijl
 =====

-Stijl is a dashboard showing all code reviews at multiple code review websites in a single page.
+Stijl is a Chrome extension showing all your code reviews in a single page.

 How to Build